VELD Music Festival: 2014

 The third two-day event in 2014 was sponsored by Red Bull and Bacardi.
 The festival featured over thirty artists from the EDM and hip-hop genres, including Armin van Buuren, Calvin Harris, Iggy Azalea, NERO, Waka Flocka Flame and Zedd.
 The concerts were held on the weekend of August 2–3.

 The first day of performances began with opening acts that included Oliver Heldens, Overwerk, W&W, Bingo Players.
 This was followed by an hour-long performance by the British band NERO.
 The penultimate set of the night was performed by Sebastian Ingrosso, a former member of the Swedish House Mafia.
 Armin van Buuren performed the final concert of the evening.

 Sunday featured performances by Adventure Club on the main VELD Stage and a notable performance by SAVOY on the Bacardi Stage.
 Other performances of the night included Iggy Azalea, Gramatik, Tommy Trash, Zedd, and Knife Party.
 The night's festivities ended with a set by Calvin Harris which included a performance of popular hit "Summer".

-On August 4, Mark Saunders, then deputy chief of the Toronto Police, reported that fifteen people had falling ill after ingesting "party drugs" at the event.
+On August 4, Mark Saunders, then deputy chief of the Toronto Police, reported that fifteen people had fallen ill after ingesting "party drugs" at the event.
 Of those, thirteen were hospitalized and two had died.
 One of the dead was handcuffed by police during transport to the hospital and had died in the ambulance.
 Ontario's Special Investigations Unit (SIU), which investigates possible officer misconduct launched an investigation into the circumstances of his death.
 SIU concluded their investigation and announced that "Toronto Police were not responsible for the death."

 The Toronto Police Homicide Squad also launched a separate criminal investigation into the deaths and illnesses caused by the drugs.
 Police urged people that had attended the event to hand over any drugs obtained at the event in order to aid in the investigation.
 On August 5, Police revealed that the investigation was focused on two drugs found at the event, "a 'small brown pill' and a 'small clear capsule with a white substance' [but that] police don't yet know what drug caused the illnesses."
 The investigation concluded, a year later, that the deaths were accidental.